CHAPTER Eng

 serves as a member.

-of their qualifications as follows:
+their qualifications as follows:

 (1) Not offer to pay, either directly or